nats-io/nats-site/content/community.md

 title = "Community"
 +++

-### Our NATS community consists of company end-users, partners, and OSS contributors that make up a vibrant ecosystem.
+Our NATS community consists of company end-users, partners, and OSS contributors that make up a vibrant ecosystem.

-#### If you’d like to help make NATS and its resources better, check out the [Ways to Contribute](#contribute) below.
+If you’d like to help make NATS and its resources better, check out the [Ways to Contribute](#contribute) below.
 Chances are, if you find a feature useful, others will too.
-This website pulls documentation from GitHub so once you update the readme on GitHub, changes will show up [here](https://nats.io/documentation) as well.

 ---

-## Companies

-The ecosystem of companies using NATS varies from rapidly growing startups to some of the largest companies in the world.

-{{< companies >}}

----

-## Partners

-We work with a variety of companies to ensure NATS is delivered in a broad range of solutions used by our community.
-[Contact us to Partner](mailto:info@nats.io?Subject=Partner%20inquiry).

-{{< partners >}}

----

 {{< columns >}}
 {{< column >}}
+## Social

+Join us on any of our social platforms to learn, share, and connect with NATS.

+{{< buttons/social >}}

 ## Ways to Contribute {#contribute}

 The best way to get started contributing to NATS is to read our [Contributor's Guide](/contributing).
 Here are some examples of how you can contribute: